gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 ### preprocess_setup:
 ##### 'WORD_THRESHOLD'
-Removes all sentences that contains word that appear less than 'WORD_THRESHOLD' times.
+Removes all sentences that contains a word that appear less than 'WORD_THRESHOLD' times.
-It is defaulted at 40 because of huge datasets, but if you try on your own smaller dataset, this needs to be lowered.
+It is defaulted at 40 because of huge datasets, but if you try on your own smaller dataset, this needs to be lowered to under 3.
 </br>
 ##### 'TRAINING_TYPE'
 Is defaulted to 'words' but can be set to 'letters'.
 When set to 'letters', the generative